ConnectionRestored/Abide-in-the-Vine/My Conversion (reflective essay).md

 "Yea, have a good time!"

 I says to my parent as they walk out and I locked the door, trying to hide the excitement and eagerness that submerge me: I would be home-alone, with no one to peek in as I used the home television to watch porn.
 Another time, I got my hands on an account to this site that let you interact with the content shown.
-In short, I was addicted.
+In short, I was addicted, and there was no escape.

 But then, a morning came.
-It started like any normal morning: I woke up and go to my room have some exercises.
+It started like any normal morning: I woke up and go to my room to have some exercises.

 "Finally, that's done."

-I said as I gasped, sweat falls from my brow.
+I said as I gasped, with sweat falling from my brow.
 It was in this moment of celebration that an urge to look at porn arose, and I yielded to it.
 If there was a perfect time to do this, it was now: mom's cooking breakfast, dad's working and brother's sleeping.
-Locking door, igcognito mode, tap, tap, enter.
-A few moment of captivation, and then dread.
+Locking the door, turning on incognito mode, tap, tap, enter.
+A few moment of captivation followed, and then dread.
 I saw a cross.
 What?
 A rugged cross, standing firmly on a gloaming grayish background.
 There are no other words to describe the scene: "The sun stopped shining."
 This is where Jesus, the one whom I learned so much about in religion, died here for my sins.
 I don't remember precisely how the cross looked, but in history, that cross was blood-soaked, with the blood of an sinless man, dying for every sinful human.

 That's when God touched and transformed my heart.
 Shocked, I immediately closed the browser window.
 It was not an attempt to hide my sin, but in an attempt to cut it out of my life.
 After that moment, I now hate the thing that once enthralled me.
 That's was the last time I ever looked at pornography, and I will not ever again.